 Having proper controls helps in the prevention of procurement fraud.
 Following are some examples of purchasing controls you should have in place.

-- For purchases, which are happening through credit cards, a valid receipt and justification are required to approve expense, including a proper business approval.
+• For purchases, that are happening through credit cards, a valid receipt and justification are required to approve the expense, including proper business approval.

 If you are like many mid-market companies, you probably don’t have the luxury of an audit department, if that is the case, focus on automating the controls as much as possible so that you minimize the chances of procurement fraud, we will talk about procurement control automation in a later section.